williamchong/over-bingo/README.md

 4.  **Process the Numbers:** Players take their gathered numbers to "Processing Stations" (`+`, `-`, `*`, `/`) to combine them.
     - _Example:_ To create `42`, a player might pick up a `6` and a `7`, take them to a Multiplication (`*`) station, and combine them to produce a `42`.
 5.  **Claim the Cell:** The player carries the finished number (`42`) to the matching revealed cell and places it there, claiming that cell for their team.
-6.  **Reveal Adjacent Cells:** Successfully claiming a cell reveals all 8 surrounding cells, exposing new numbers and opportunities.
+6.  **Reveal Random Cells:** Successfully claiming a cell reveals 1-5 random unrevealed cells (count increases progressively), exposing new numbers and opportunities.
-7.  **Station Shuffle:** After a successful claim, all number and processing stations shuffle to new positions.
-8.  **Repeat:** Players continue expanding their revealed areas and targeting strategically important numbers until someone achieves a bingo.
+7.  **Repeat:** Players continue discovering new areas and targeting strategically important numbers until someone achieves a bingo.

 ## 3\.
 Key Mechanics